-In need a coupons saving calculator?
+In need of a coupon saving calculator?

 Check out this post:

-We have covered a lot of great money saving habits and there is more!
-Below is a list of 100 smart money habits you can start doing today and what's even better you can print the pdf to keep you motivated and on track.
+We have covered a lot of great money-saving habits and there is more!
+Below is a list of 100 smart money habits you can start doing today and what’s even better you can print the pdf to keep you motivated and on track.